Skip to content

 Support UWEC Work Group

 The main concern is microplastic formation in soil and its effect on agriculture.
 Specialists also highlight risks to wildlife.
 Animals can become entangled in dense fiber-optic webs, leading to exhaustion or death.
-Large animals may escape small clusters, but mass accumulations pose serious danger.
+Large animals may escape thread clusters, but mass accumulations pose serious danger.

 Fiber-optic polymers may persist for decades, fragment into microplastics, and enter food chains through soil, water, and biological transfer pathways.